Samsung/tizen-docs/docs/application/dotnet/guides/alarm/alarms.md

     You need 2 applications: the "AlarmRegister" application that sets the alarm, and the "AlarmTarget" application that is launched when the alarm expires.

     1. In the AlarmRegister application:
-        1. To identify which application to start when the alarm expires, the [Tizen.Applications.AlarmManager](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.AlarmManager.html) class needs an application control instance.
+        1. To identify which application to start when the alarm expires, the [Tizen.Applications.AlarmManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.AlarmManager.html) class needs an application control instance.

-            Create a new instance of the [Tizen.Applications.AppControl](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.AppControl.html) class, and set the `Operation` and `ApplicationID` properties for it.
+            Create a new instance of the [Tizen.Applications.AppControl](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.AppControl.html) class, and set the `Operation` and `ApplicationID` properties for it.
 The `Operation` property identifies the operation to be performed, and the `ApplicationID` property identifies the `appid` of the target application to be launched.
 You can get the `appid` of the target application from its `tizen-manifest.xml` file.
-            ```
+            ```csharp
             int DELAY = 2;
             int PERIOD = 1;